 Hours spent driving country roads, music ringing in your ears, sun-shining down and local children waving as you pass.
 It’s impossible to be in this position and not feel grateful for the world around you.
 As my km count grew, my view of the world started to shift and become a little clearer.
 Vietnam is beautiful.
 The people are amazing.
 And I was so lucky to be exploring it on my own terms, at my own pace, on my own two wheels.

-It was a newfound freedom that I’d never experienced before, and I don’t think I will ever experience quite the same.
-Ultimately it was this freedom, this ability to pack up and leave whenever I wanted to, to jump on my bike and scoot into a village that has never had a foreigner explore it, to order dinner through gestures and broken Vietnamese, to spend hours on my own marvelling at the views around me, that helped me heal my broken heart.
+Motorbiking Vietnam solo gave me a newfound freedom that I’d never experienced before, and I don’t think I will ever experience quite the same.
+Ultimately it was this freedom, this ability to pack up and leave whenever I wanted to, to jump on my bike and get lost exploring random villages, to order dinner through gestures and broken Vietnamese, to spend hours on my own marvelling at the views around me, that helped me heal my broken heart.
 These were the moments that changed me.

 If anything, I want you to come away from this post knowing that while going home might feel like your only option when you’re heartbroken abroad, it is not.
 The world is your oyster.
-I’m one of those super corny humans that believes the universe has set you up to receive what you deserve.
-If you’re going through a rough patch, something beautiful is coming your way.
+The universe has set you up to receive what you deserve and if you’re going through a rough patch, something beautiful is coming your way.
 You just need to be open to seeing it and say yes to the adventures that present themselves.
 Be that motorbiking Vietnam solo or another adventure that your heart is calling you towards.